capital-american/Capital-American-Shaman/src/pages/products/index.md

   blurbs:
     - image: /img/water-soluble-full-spectrum-hemp-oil.jpg
       text: >
-        <p>MADE IN USA: Now, you can drink our Ultra Concentrated Hemp Oil
+        MADE IN USA: Now, you can drink our Ultra Concentrated Hemp Oil Supplement.
-        Supplement.
 This fast acting delivery system is up to 10 times more bioavailable than oil.
-This may be added to any drink and there are four flavors to choose from.<p/>
+This may be added to any drink and there are four flavors to choose from.

         Directions: 2X Daily. (mL measure is on dropper).
 Use 1/2 mL in 8oz of liquid.
 Stir and drink.
 1 mL contains 10mg of CBD.